 Calculate cost per person

-For catering you charge per person, not per plate.
-Add up all costs and divide by the number of guests.
+Catering pricing works per person, not per individual plate.
+Add up every expense and divide by your guest count.

 Contract: €3,500 (€35 per person)